umpcportal home

 For all the technical details, check out the N400-series PDF here.

-Breaking The ‘Next-Gen’ Netbook Platform Down Into ‘Real-World’ Info.
+Breaking The ‘Next-Gen’ Netbook Platform from 2009 Down Into ‘Real-World’ Info.

 New information released by Intel today includes release date, sizing and power efficiency details.
 There’s still no information on the GPU and the CPU is largely unchanged.
 Don’t expect major real-world improvements.